Noriller/easy-filter/README.md

 🎈 Welcome to **EasyFilter**! 👋

-EasyFilter is a lightweight ☁️, zero dependencies 🚢, minimal setup 😮, intuitive 😃 and powerful 💪 filter for all your filter needs.
+EasyFilter is a lightweight ☁️, just one dependency 🚢, minimal setup 😮, intuitive 😃 and powerful 💪 filter for all your filter needs.

 It's as easy as this:
 ```js